Haveri Lok Sabha constituency

 Haveri Lok Sabha constituency is one of the 28 Lok Sabha (lower house of the Indian parliament) constituencies in Karnataka, a state in southern India.
 This constituency was created as part of the delimitation of the parliamentary constituencies in 2008.
-It first held elections in 2009 and its first member of parliament (MP) was Shivkumar Chanabasappa Udasi of the Bharatiya Janata Party (BJP).
-As of the latest elections in 2019, Udasi represents this constituency.
+It first held elections in 2009 and its first member of parliament (MP) was Shivkumar Chanabasappa Udasi of the Bharatiya Janata Party.
+As of the latest elections in 2024, Basavaraj Bommai of the same party represents this constituency.

 Assembly segments

 As of 2008, Haveri Lok Sabha constituency comprises the following eight Vidhan Sabha (legislative assembly) segments: